ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 <details>
 <summary><h3>🆕 Recent Updates:</h3></summary>

+- 11/20/24 - **AdvancedLivePortrait Compatibility**: Exciting news!
+The AdvancedLivePortrait nodes are now compatible with our feature system, enabling dynamic control over facial animations!
 - 11/19/24 - **AudioInfo**: Added a node that returns audio information, including duration, sample rate, number of channels, number of samples, max amplitude, mean amplitude, and RMS amplitude.
 - 11/8/24 - **DOOM**: Will it run DOOM?
 Yes.
 Yes it will.
 - 11/6/24 - **Some cleanup in prep for v2**: Control CogVideo by converting features to spline data